dledermann/cse15l-lab-reports/lab-report-5-week-10.md

 ![image](Screen Shot 2022-06-01 at 8.14.35 PM.png)

-The expected output should be no link.
+The expected output should be no link, which was found using commonmark.js.
 My program got the link "/my uri", and the given program got no link, which is the correct output.
 The problem with my program is that it doesn't check if there are any spaces in the link, which would fix the problem.
 To fix this problem I could add something that gets the link that would be added, before it is added, and check if there are any spaces within the code.

 Code to be fixed: